in-the-keyhole/khs-google-calendar-gadget/README.md

 I used Apache Maven 3.0.4 (local), Java 1.7.0_55 x64 (local), and Tomcat 8.0.9 (docker container)

 <h3>Spinning up Tomcat in a Docker Container</h3>
+Docker is not required, and not particularly recommended for Windows users.
 If you wish to run tomcat inside docker like I did, run the following:

 ```docker run -d -i -t -v=/localpath/khs-google-calendar-gadget/attendance-api/deploy:/opt/tomcat/webapps -v=/localpath/khs-google-calendar-gadget/attendance-api/logs:/opt/tomcat/logs -p 8080:8080 imageID```